 Chassidic Torah Yoga Doorways to the Inner Self

 Sfat Emet, the 19th century chassidic Rebbe from Ger, Poland taught that the words of Torah are engraved in the body of a person but are hidden and need to be discovered.
 Through the study of Torah and practice of Yoga we uncover the Torah that is engraved in our body, mind, heart and soul.
 A Torah Yoga practice, as well as basic tenets and ideas for teaching Torah Yoga will be offered by Diane Bloomfield in this experiential session.

 Rabbi Diane Elliot has spent the past 20 years integrating movement and somatic wisdom with more traditional approaches to Jewish prayer, ritual, mysticism, and sacred text.
 In this session she will share some of her methodology—which includes somatic exploration, improvisational dance, and Authentic Movement—through offering guided experiences of prayer and Torah learning.
 The session will include time for verbal reflections and questions.

-Join Julie Emden for an experience of Torah on all levels of being - mind, body, heart and soul.
-Learn basic principles for designing classes infused with somatic references and kinesthetic qualities as they relate to text from Torah via Embodied Pardes, a unique methodology for Torah study based upon the traditional Pardes model through a kinesthetic lens, offered in Julie’s Embodied Jewish Wisdom Teacher Training.
+Experience Torah on all levels of being - mind, body, heart and soul in this experiential workshop with Julie Emden.
+Learn basic principles for designing classes infused with somatic references and kinesthetic qualities as they relate to text from Torah via Embodied Pardes, a unique methodology for Torah study through a kinesthetic lens, offered in Embodied Jewish Learning’s Teacher Training curriculum.
 This approach is applicable to all styles of yoga, dance or movement.

 More details to come!